 Renting in Sydney is a drag.
-It's overpriced, competitive & completely unjust.
+It's overpriced and competitive.
 It's not surprising that at some stage in our rental history, most of us have had to fluff up application papers simply to get a look in.
 Some friends of mine, all professionals mind you, who currently rent a very nice home in the Manly area did exactly that.
-When the Real Estate showed them no interest they employed a computer savvy acquaintance to dodgy up their bank statements as a scandalous ploy to win the right to rent their dream property.
+When the Real Estate showed them no interest they employed a computer savvy acquaintance to "improve" their bank statements as a scandalous ploy to win the right to rent their dream property.
 And you know what?
 It worked.

 By now it's common knowledge that renting in Sydney is no longer about how good a tenant you might be, but the amount of cash you can cough up on the day you sign the dotted line.
 At the time of lodging their application, my friends made more than enough money to cover their monthly rent requirements, held respectable middle-management positions and offered genuine quality references.
 It wasn't enough.
 Before the Real Estate Agent could accept their application he needed to be coaxed with the promise of a large lump sum deposit and the flashing of a few pineapple coloured notes before any of the aforementioned assets held value.
 This Sydney, is not fair.